The impact of tariffs on Customer Experience

 This may be the prompting some brands need to change the methods of production and the materials used.
 As a result, customer experience teams will need to update materials and educate their customers about why these materials are better, or to persuade them that there is no degradation in quality.

-Cost dissatisfaction
+Cost dissatisfaction and customer satisfaction

 We all love our customers, but it's fair to say that some customers can direct their feelings in the wrong direction.
 As a result, if brands increase their prices, then expect some customers to express annoyance at this.
 Even if a brand has no other choice, a loyal customer may still find it a bitter pill to swallow.